Universalism and the Latter Day Saint movement: Nehor and Amlici

 A common argument against Universalism was that it led to spiritual decay, greed, subversion and debauchery.
 The story of Nehor supported this idea.
 Wells argues that the story of Nehor is a literary tactic used to denigrate Universalists, one that Universalists themselves would have objected to as a misrepresentation.

 In the Book of Mormon, a man named Nehor created a movement that promotes universal salvation around 91 BCE.
 Early Latter Day Saints explicitly tied the doctrine of Nehor to Universalism of the 1830s.
 The Book of Mormon says that he taught that "all mankind should be saved at the last day, and that they need not fear nor tremble, but that they might lift up their hands and rejoice; for the Lord had created all men, and had also redeemed all men; and, in the end, all men should have eternal life."
 After losing a theological argument with a beloved orthodox prophet, Nehor became angry and killed the prophet.
 Nehor was condemned to death, but before he was hung from a hill, he "acknowledged between the heavens and the earth, that what he had taught to the people was contrary to the word of God; and there he suffered ignominious death".

-Nehor's doctrine of universal salvation became popular among a Book of Mormon ethnic group the Nephites, and the prophet Alma spent his ministry decrying the doctrine.
+Nehor's doctrine of universal salvation became popular among a Book of Mormon tribe called the Nephites, and the prophet Alma spent his ministry decrying the doctrine.
 Those ascribing to the "Order of the Nehors" were only kept from stealing and killing because of the punishment of the law.
 The idea that Universalists were prone to murder was a common stereotype that reached a peak in the 1820s.

-Shortly afterwards in the narrative a man called Amlici who was after the Order of Nehor tried to become king, and led an army on the main body of Nephites.
+Shortly afterwards in the narrative, a man called Amlici who was after the Order of Nehor tried to become king and led an army against the main body of Nephites.
 After being defeated, Mormon writes about the aftermath in anti-Universalist tones, "in one year were thousands and tens of thousands of souls sent to the eternal world, that they might reap their rewards according to their works, whether they were good or whether they were bad, to reap eternal happiness or eternal misery, according to the spirit which they listed to obey, whether it be a good spirit or a bad one."